-Take the eggs out and shock in a cold water or a ice water bath to stop the cooking.
+Take the eggs out and shock in a cold water or an ice water bath to stop the cooking.
 Crack and peel the eggs and wash off any remaining shell.

-You are now ready to make your keto deviled eggs!
+You are now ready to make your deviled eggs!

 Eggs are naturally a keto food, meaning they have a low (or no) carbohydrate count.
 There’s about .5g of carb per egg.
-When you add in the other ingredients of the deviled eggs, such as mayo, mustard and vinegar, they are also low-carb foods.
-Mayo has about .1g of carb per tablespoon and mustard and vinegar has no carbohydrate.
+When you add in the other ingredients of the deviled eggs, such as mayo or greek yogurt, mustard and vinegar, they are also low-carb foods.
+Greek yogurt has about .1g of carb per tablespoon and mustard and vinegar has no carbohydrate.

 When you total the amount of carb per serving of deviled egg, one egg-half, you get about .3g of carb.
 It’s an incredibly low carbohydrate food that is easy to incorporate into the keto diet.

 There’s many different ways to dress up your freshly-made deviled eggs.